drazdra/UNN/README.md

 See?
 The very same token pattern should encode two very different things: probable token sequence AND "synonyms" at the same time.
 So the same pattern has to encompass both; for example, a comma (,) and the word "crimson".
 As they are both *tied* but one is "*as a synonym*" and the other *as a common next token*.

 These are *totally* different classes.
 And that is exactly why LLMs struggle to develop conceptual understanding.
 A next token *cannot* be used *conceptually* if it's not a *probable* common letter combination.
-And conceptually similar tokens can get rendered as something *totally different* just because they do not appear much together and fail to develop similar traits.
+A conceptually sensible continuation can lose just because it does not appear frequently together and fails to develop similar traits in patterns.

 This leaves a *very* narrow slit for models to make sense of things.
 They can't use *any* word that fits conceptually, they have to use a word that is both conceptually fitting *and* statistically common in the character sequence.